 - acting as consultants to provide food service/menu assessments, nutrition education, training and counselling, and research support to hospitals, nursing homes and other institutions

 An Accredited Practising Dietitian (APD) is a trademark protected title developed by the Dietitians Association of Australia (DAA) as a way of recognising professionals who have the qualifications and expertise to provide expert nutrition and dietary advice.
 APD is the only credential for dietitians recognised by the Australian government (for Medicare and Department of Veterans’ Affairs (DVA) purposes), many state governments and many private health insurers.

-APD's need to meet detailed criteria developed by the Dietitions Association of Australia.
+APD's need to meet detailed criteria developed by the Dietitians Association of Australia.
 These include completion of an accredited dietetics degree, ongoing education to keep up to date with advances in health and food sciences, and a commitment to a Code of Professional Conduct.
 All APDs can be identified by the APD title and logo, and are listed on a national APD register.